 Be a responsible visitor

 There is nowhere to buy foods and drinks nearby or inside the area.
 You can bring your own food and drinks, but remember to collect your trash in a bag for disposal at your place of accommodation or public garbage bins later.
 Sibuyan Island is relatively an unspoiled travel destination.
 Let’s contribute to keeping it that way.
+Discover specific ways to make your travels greener here.

 Like this post?
 Pin It!